isomerpages/moe-jurongsec/_jss/Flexible Thinker.md

 permalink: /jss/flexible-thinker/
 description: ""
 ---
+#### A flexible thinker is one who is curious, open minded, empathetic and able to appreciate diverse views.

 A JSS student becomes a flexible thinker through active participation in programmes / activities such as:

 1. Applied Learning Programme (ALP)